Yiannis123Git/ShiftUnlocked/docs/CameraGlobalSettings.md

 _shiftUnlocked.CameraShakePresets: <span style="color: teal;">table</span>_

-This setting just points to the CameraShakePresets module for easy use.
+This setting points to the CameraShakePresets module for easy use.
+You can change this value to point to your own presets if convenient.

-!!! warning
-    This setting is not intended to be modified.